Thatguy560/Banktechtest/README.md

   so I can see a list of transactions I've made
   I'd like to be able to print my bank statement

-**Running the program in irb**
+# Using the program and running in irb

+$
 - Type in irb in commandline followed by require './lib/bankaccount.rb'
-- Instantiate a new instance type in bankaccount = Bankaccount.new
+- Instantiate a new instance of the bank class with bankaccount = Bankaccount.new
+- To make a deposit type in - bankaccount.deposit(100)
+- To make a withdrawal type in - bankaccount.withdraw(100)
+- To find out the balance at any point type in - bankaccount.balance
+- To print out the whole bank statement type in - bankaccount.print_statement

+# Process

 # Acceptance criteria